gonzalezcortes/Cross-Sectional-Equity-Returns-Prediction/RCode/README.md

 <p>The repository includes the following folders:</p>
 <ul>

-  <li><strong> trainingGeneratedData.R </strong> Contains the training of ML models using generated data. </li>
+  <li><strong> trainingGeneratedData_asGu.R </strong> Contains the training of ML models to get returns using generated data in the same fashion that Gu et al. (2020).
+This is a similar translation of their code from MATLAB to R. </li>

-  <li><strong> trainingRealData.R </strong> This file contains the code to open and process the data and train the ML models.
+  <li><strong> getReturns.R </strong> This file contains the code to open and process the data and train the ML models.
 Once the training is finished, the data is saved into a 'CSV' file. </li>

   <li><strong> portfolio.R </strong> Once the training is finished, the 'CSV' files can be opened in this file to create a portfolio and plot it.